alphapone/chigadziko/README.md

       // Here all EJB field are initialized, you can use and test them someClassManager.someVoid();
     }

+ (*and don't forget do define all persistence context units for modules purposed to be tested in persistence.xml*)

 ## Why not Arquillian and similar suits?